unitejs/cli/README.md

 * I don't want to have to learn all the new tasks/commands/scripts just to give it a try
 * How long is it going to take me to configure the different technologies to work together

-The aim of UniteJS is to provide a CLI tool that you can use to create a ready to roll application with code, styling, unit tests and e2e tests.
+The aim of UniteJS is to provide a CLI tool which you can use to create a ready to roll application with code, styling, unit tests and e2e tests and zero configuration.
 All combinations of the chosen technologies provide the same set of tasks to run and produce the same output.

 We try not to be too opinionated in what is produced but sometimes that can't be helped :wink:

-You can see what the app provides out of the box in the [Generated App](./docs/generated-app.md) docs.
+The CLI provides a multitude of different options for lots of the most popular dev tools.
 In addition there are some extras built-in like **icon generation** and **platform packaging**.

 As we add new features to UniteJS you will be able to update your project without losing any changes you have made.

-So if this sounds like the tool for you just dive in, all the current options are displayed below and you can see what's coming next in the [roadmap](./docs/roadmap.md)
+So if this sounds like the tool for you just dive in.

+# Documentation

+In depth documentation can be found on the web site at [http://unitejs.com/#/documentation](http://unitejs.com/#/documentation)

+# Generator

+If you don't want to type in all the command line options you can find a command line generator on the web site at [http://unitejs.com/#/generator](http://unitejs.com/#/generator)

 # Install

-Unite is best installed as a global package
+UniteJS is a node module and is best installed as a global package.

 ``` shell
 npm install -g unitejs-cli / yarn global add unitejs-cli